How to train a dog - Introduction

 Plenty of love and rewards make an obedient dog

-Hitting naughty puppies used to be popular just as hitting naughty human pups was once thought to be OK and maybe reward them when they were good.
-Today you humans seem to have worked out that it’s never a good thing to hit or beat-up kids.
+Hitting naughty puppies used to be popular just as hitting naughty human pups was once thought to be OK.
+Today you humans seem to have worked out that it’s never a good thing to hit or beat-up kids and its the same with dogs.

-You were also cruel to us dogs when we were being trained; smacking us on the head, rubbing our noses in poo, slapping us with leashes.
+Many humans were cruel to us dogs when we were being trained; smacking us on the head, rubbing our noses in poo or slapping us with leashes.
 I’m so glad you have learned that violence doesn’t work!
 Just like human studies there are lots of dog studies that show lots of rewards and love works better and faster than any punishments for getting it wrong.

 She always has treats in her pocket!